Nepal Tourism Hub

 Write a Review

 Ama Dablam is a mountain in the eastern Himalayan range of Province No. 1, Nepal.
-The main peak is 6,812 metres (22,349 ft), the lower western peak is 6,170 metres (20,243 ft).
-Ama Dablam means “Mother’s necklace”; the long ridges on each side like the arms of a mother (ama) protecting her child, and the hanging glacier thought of as the dablam, the traditional double-pendant containing pictures of the gods, worn by Sherpa women.
-For several days, Ama Dablam dominates the eastern sky for anyone trekking to Mount Everest basecamp.
+The lower western peak is 6,170 meters (20,243 feet) high while the main peak is 6,812 meters (22,349 feet) high.
+Ama Dablam, which translates to “Mother’s necklace,” is named for the hanging glacier and long ridges that resemble the arms of a mother (ama) shielding her child.
+Ama Dablam is also the name of the customary double-pendant that Sherpa women wear to honor the gods.
+Anybody hiking to Mount Everest basecamp will see Ama Dablam dominating the eastern sky for several days.
 For its soaring ridges and steep faces Ama Dablam is sometimes referred as the “Matterhorn of the Himalayas.”

 Cancel reply